spollard/josh-works.github.io/_posts/2017-05-27-developer-workflow.md

 ### Dash: Documentation that doesn't suck

 [Dash](https://kapeli.com/dash) is an application that lets you download documentation for just about anything with documentation.
-I regularly use docs for Ruby, Rails, HTML, CSS, Sass, JavaScript, and more.
-With Dash, I don't have to hop into a browser and google for things, because it's already installed locally, and is searchable.
+I regularly use docs for Ruby, Rails, HTML, CSS, Sass, JavaScript, MySQL, Redis, etc. With Dash, I don't have to hop into a browser and google for things, because it's already installed locally, and is searchable.

 It's not free, but I find it worth it.
 (It has a free-to-use mode that makes you wait a short period of time before using it.)

 ### Alfred: Do anything on your computer

 [AlfredApp](https://www.alfredapp.com/) is my favorite program on my computer, by miles.
 It replaces your "omnibar", or whatever pops up when you hit `cmd-space`.
 Alfred's workflows are where the real power shows.

+I use Alfred, a lot.
+Since Dec 29, 2014, I've used Alfred 59,510 times.
+That actually seems a bit low.

 I can't give it a fraction of the praise it deserves, so here's some "getting started with Alfred" guides that might convince you to give it a whirl.